keiserjb/iimagestyleflush/README.md

 # Image style flush
 ==================

-This module will allow Drupal to flush all image styles at once or flush each individual image style right from the administrative interface.
+This module will allow Backdrop to flush all image styles at once or flush each individual image style right from the administrative interface.